|

 Day 3: Hacienda San Agustín

-de Callo - Antisana Ecological Reserve - Papallacta Hot Springs.
-Departure
+de Callo - Cotopaxi National Park - Antisana Ecological Reserve - Papallacta Hot Springs.
+Morning departure to Cotopaxi, the highest

-north on the Avenue of the Volcanoes toward the majestic Antisana
+are revealed as you hike the trails.
+Continue north along the Avenue of the Volcanoes toward the majestic Antisana

 Volcano.
 We view the panorama from a private reserve at cloud-forest